CodeMaster7000/-Inserting-a-Multi-Dimensional-Array-Java/README.md

 - The second line shows the total number of first array values.
 - The third line gives array values and so on.

-DISCLAIMER: I have made this program using a GeeksForGeeks tutorial.
+DISCLAIMER: I made this program using a GeeksForGeeks tutorial.
 The link is provided here: https://www.geeksforgeeks.org/multidimensional-arrays-in-java/